 Have you ever thought about enrolling in a women’s drug rehab, but you’re afraid of jeopardizing your family?
 If so, you’re not alone.
 A lot of women are scared to get the treatment that they need because of the legal and social fears, and lack of child care while in drug treatment.
 It’s no secret.
-Women put their health last and family first.
-But consider this.
-How can you take care of your family if you’re deceased?
-According to the Center For Disease Control and Prevention, “more than 700,000 people have died from drug overdose.”
+Women put their health last and family first, but consider this; how can you take care of your family if you’re deceased?
+According to the Center For Disease Control and Prevention, “more than 70,000 people have died from drug overdose.”
 As of 2017, drug overdoses accounted for 64,070 deaths in the United States.
 With this in mind, women are a significant part of this population.
-So, is it worth your family losing you because you’re afraid to get treated for your drug and alcohol addiction?
+So, is it worth your family losing you because you’re afraid to get treated for your drug or alcohol addiction?
 Take a few minutes to discover how our women’s drug rehab program can help you in your recovery process.
 Once you get done, give us a call, and let us show you how we offer support for women in recovery.

 Are you ready?
 Let’s get started!

 Women in Recovery: Breadwinners

 There’s no denying that women rock!
 According to the Center For American Progress, “In 2015- the year for which most recent data are the available-42 percent of mothers were sole or primary breadwinners.”
 Another article by the Pew Research states that “Projections from the Bureau of Labor statistics indicate that the female share of the labor force will peak at 47.1% in 2025.”
 With this in mind, women play a large role in their family structure.
 Not mention, being a single mother has become the new normal.
 So how do you successfully achieve sobriety, in a single parent household?